 Dogs and cats process pain similar to how we do, but unlike us, they can’t give voice to their problems.
 At Veterinary Medical Center of St. Lucie County, we’re dedicated to understanding every individual pet.
 This includes knowing the telltale signs of pain and helping their owners recognize those signs.
-We also offer several options for pain relief for dogs and cats, and laser therapy is one such option.
+We also offer several options for pain management, and laser therapy for dogs and cats is one such option.

 Schedule a consult or laser therapy session for your pet.

 What Makes Our Therapeutic Laser Effective?

-Pet laser therapy is a non-invasive treatment that can be used for a very wide range of conditions.
+Laser therapy for dogs and cats is a non-invasive treatment that can be used for a very wide range of conditions.
 In simple terms, it restores cell activity within the body using light energy.
 The cells absorb the light particles, in turn producing the energy needed for cell growth and repair.